 The Denver Police Department is once again restricting which streets food trucks can operate on in LoDo during the weekend.

-In what the department describes as an effort to improve safety during let-out — when Denver’s popular clubs and bars close before last call at 2 a.m. — the DPD has worked with the city to disallow food-truck permits from 10 p.m. to 3 a.m.
+In what the department describes as an effort to improve safety during let-out — when Denver’s popular clubs and bars close at last call at 2 a.m. — the DPD has worked with the city to disallow food-truck permits from 10 p.m. to 3 a.m.
 Friday through Sunday on certain blocks: from 18th to 21st on Blake, Market and Larimer streets.
 Food trucks also won’t be allowed to operate on 21st between Market and Larimer.

-Though food trucks are not allowed in those areas, the DPD says the policy is "not a 'food truck ban,'" as there will be new “food truck destination zones” in which the businesses can operate.
+Although food trucks are not allowed in those areas, the DPD says the policy is "not a 'food truck ban,'" as there will be new “food truck destination zones” in which the businesses can operate.

 “The Denver Police Department values the services provided by food trucks and set out to develop a plan that would create four food truck destination zones for people traveling to rideshare, public transit or parked vehicles to access a variety of food options along the way and allow adequate space away from the bar entrances/exits to enjoy their food,” DPD spokesperson Doug Schepman says in a statement.

-Schepman says the destination zones will help activate areas between bars and rideshare pickup zones in LoDo, which the DPD implemented in July.
-The area from 18th to 21st streets and the two blocks between Blake and Larimer on 21st street are off-limits to rideshare pick-ups from 10 p.m. to 3 a.m. on Fridays and Saturdays, with designated pickup zones positioned less than two blocks away from those areas instead.
+Schepman says the destination zones will help activate areas between bars and rideshare pick-up zones in LoDo, which the DPD implemented in July.
+The area from 18th to 21st streets and the two blocks between Blake and Larimer on 21st street are off-limits to rideshare pick-ups from 10 p.m. to 3 a.m. on Fridays and Saturdays, with designated pick-up zones positioned less than two blocks away from those areas instead.

 “The Denver Police Department has a large number of officers in the LoDo area on weekend nights and finds violent incidents often stem from areas in which crowds congregate after leaving nightclubs and entertainment establishments,” Schepman says.